secv-ndss2026/secv/README.md

 https://mirrors.kernel.org/yocto-sources/openjdk8-272-nashorn-jdk8u272-ga.tar.bz2
 ```

 After that, the default build should complete successfully.
+Suppose one gets any errors regarding failure to download required binaries for some reason (say the version is no longer available or the files were moved).
+In that case, one may simply download the failing files manually and save them in the downloads directory.
+This may require updating the expected hash in some cases.
+This can be accomplished by visiting bitbake layer attempting to download the file and updating the hash manually.

 #### SECV Baseline Building:

 To build the SECV baseline, one needs to modify the `conf/local.conf` file to include more packages.
 It should suffice to replace the `local.conf` file with the one we provided in this repository.
-For this move the `local.conf` file provided under the `s32g3` directory of this repository into the `build/conf/local.conf` directory of your build environment.
+For this, move the `local.conf` file provided under the `s32g3` directory of this repository into the `build/conf/local.conf` directory of your build environment.
 After the image is built, one may find it at build/tmp/deploy/images/s32g3/....sdcard
-This is the baseline image against which we compare SECV in terms of performance, communication latency and resource usage.
+This is the baseline image against which we compare SECV in terms of performance, communication latency, and resource usage.
-In our experiments, the EVN platform (running Linux and the built environment) is connected to the IVN gateway (the Cortex-M7 side of the board), via the CAN bus, as shown in the diagram below.
-This allows us to model a networked system, under which the EVN platform may be another board such as a Raspberry Pi or any other board capable of handling compute-heavy workloads.
+In our experiments, the EVN platform (running Linux and the built environment) is connected to the IVN gateway (the Cortex-M7 side of the board) via the CAN bus, as shown in the diagram below.
+This allows us to model a networked system, under which the EVN platform may be another board, such as a Raspberry Pi or any other board capable of handling compute-heavy workloads.
 We include scripts to reproduce the LMBench experiments, the communication performance, the system performance (LMBench), and the IVN gateway resource usage.
 The scripts are identifiable by their filenames.

 #### Applying Patches and Building SECV: